sophgo/libsophon/bmvid/document/bmcv/source_en/api/vpp_stitch.rst

 bmcv_image_vpp_stitch
 =====================

 Use the crop function of vpp hardware to complete image stitching.
 The src crop , csc, resize and dst crop operation can be completed on the input image at one time.
-The number of small images stitiched in dst image cannot exceed 256.

     .. code-block:: c